I was all set for my trip to Boston.

 So there is a tradition here.
 But how might it fit with modern day life?

-In the last decade, there has been a lot of scientific research into yoga nidra.
+In the last decade, there has been a lot of scientific research into nidra yoga practice.

 Before I had even left on this journey I had stressed about having enough time to get to the airport on time for my flight home.
 I even requested that I leave the workshop early.